- Undergraduate Students

 Academic scholarships for students in the College of Engineering are available each year for currently enrolled students, including international students.
 The ECE department and the College of Engineering have one application to simplify the application process and the application has a February 15 deadline each year.
 Please begin the process for application early as there is a personal statement (4000 character limit) in the application.
 Visit the Financial Aid & Scholarships page for more information.

 The Engineering Career Services Office (199 Hitchcock Hall) contains a plethora of resources regarding job shadowing, internships and co-ops, resume writing, and the job search.
-In addition, the ECE internships page includes current available opportunities.
+In addition, the ECE Jobline often includes current available opportunities.

 International students are eligible to apply for engineering scholarships (both departmental and College), as most of our funds are available to all engineering majors and pre-majors regardless of nationality.
 Instructions on applying for scholarships are available here.
 Students should also consult the Office of International Affairs.